Envirometrix/PredictiveSoilMapping/main.md

 affordable and feasible to collect new field data through new field sampling programs.

+@BRUS2019464 provides a systematic overview of sampling techniques and how to implement them in R (https://github.com/DickBrus/TutorialSampling4DSM).
+The author also recongizes that *“further research is recommended on sampling designs for mapping with machine learning techniques, designs that are robust against deviations of modeling assumptions”*.

 ### Characterization of soils in the field and the laboratory

 Characterization of field profiles and samples can be made more